Subscribe to our blog

 Email is an incredibly effective tool for credit control.
 Here at Chaser, we’ve seen that approximately 80% of unpaid invoices can be successfully collected through email chasing alone.
-As powerful as that is, a shocking number of finance teams don’t keep their email sword sharpened, and are likely to see drastically subpar success with their credit control.
+As powerful as that is, a shocking number of finance teams don’t keep their email sword sharpened and are likely to see drastically subpar success with their credit control.

 Before an invoice is due

-Before an invoice is due, there’s only one job you need to focus on doing - ensuring the conditions are right for your customer to be able to make payment.
-Outside of credit control best practices like raising and issuing invoices as close as possible to the sale date, the only other task you need undertake is politely inquiring if everything is on track for the customer to make payment by the due date.
+Before an invoice is due, there’s only one job you need to focus on doing - ensuring the conditions are suitable for your customer to be able to make payment.
+Outside of credit control best practices like raising and issuing invoices as close as possible to the sale date, the only other task you need to undertake is politely inquiring if everything is on track for the customer to make payment by the due date.

 Our best practice chasing payment email template for this situation is as follows.

 Note that anything inside the italicised [square brackets] is a placeholder that you should replace with the appropriate information for your specific overdue invoices.